xibosignage/xibo-manual/source/en/what_is_a_display.md

 All Players, at the latest version support connecting via a code, with the exception of the Linux Player.

+***Can I easily transfer a Display to another CMS?***

+First you need to ensure that you have Two Factor Authentication set up, from the User Profile to use Transfer to another CMS setting from a Display row menu.
+Multiple Displays can be transferred using the With Selected option at the bottom of the Displays grid.

 ***Do the Player and CMS versions have to match?***

 Our recommendation is that your CMS and Players should be of the same major version for the best results.

+***What does it mean to Assign Files / Assign Layouts?***

+Library files and Layouts can be directly assigned to a Display so that they are always available in the local library of the Player.
+This is useful for pre-loading a Layout ahead of time when the Layout will be used for some API integration to trigger a change for example.
+Content will still need to be scheduled to show on Displays.